ox-eye/typeorm/docs/data-source-options.md

     Note that for MongoDB database it does not create schema, because MongoDB is schemaless.
     Instead, it syncs just by creating indices.

+-   `synchronizeWithoutDrops` - Indicates if synchronize should not drop columns, tables and more

 -   `migrationsRun` - Indicates if migrations should be auto run on every application launch.
     As an alternative, you can use CLI and run migration:run command.